jhwang-ms/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/plan-for-teams-live-events.md

 The following prerequisites are required for the user to schedule a Teams live event.

-Here are the licenses that must be assigned to produce or present a Teams live event:
+Here are the licenses that must be assigned to organize, produce or present a Teams live event:

-- A Microsoft or Office 365 Enterprise E1, E3, or E5 license or an Office 365 Education A3 or A5 license.
+- **To organize:** A Microsoft or Office 365 Enterprise E1, E3, or E5 license, **[or]** a Microsoft or Office 365 Education A3 or A5 license.
+- **To produce or present:** A Microsoft or Office 365 Enterprise E1, E3 or E5 license, **[or]** a Microsoft or Office 365 Education A1, A3 or A5 license.
 The exception to this requirement is guest users can present without a license if the other criteria for [guest users](plan-for-teams-live-events.md#guest-to-present) is met.
 - A Microsoft Teams license - this is included in the licenses listed in the first bullet.
 - A Microsoft Stream license - is required if you are planning to share the content to an external app or device; see [Microsoft Stream licensing](https://docs.microsoft.com/stream/license-overview).